yingshaoxo/yingshaoxo/README.md

 # Hi there 👋 I'm your friend, yingshaoxo

+I can code with Python, Typescript, CPP, Dart.

 <!-- Got a part time job recentely
 I'm looking for a way to constantly improve my English speaking ability.
 (Advanced Level for Commercial Usage)